zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ### ENDING BY TRANSFORMATION

-Some bonds do not end but transform—romantic partnership becomes friendship; intense friendship becomes comfortable distance; conflict transforms into respect.
+Some bonds do not end but transform, romantic partnership becomes friendship; intense friendship becomes comfortable distance; conflict transforms into respect.

 **Work of transformation:**
 - Acknowledge that what was cannot continue